 Free Tax Support for Military Members

 If you are new to the military or new to doing your own taxes while serving, sorting out your pay and benefits can be daunting.
-Some choose to pay a professional tax preparer to take all the paperwork, run the numbers, and file your taxes.
+Some choose to pay a professional tax preparer to take all the paperwork, run the numbers, and file their taxes.
 But you don’t have to pay for tax help as a service member.
-There are free tax preparation services for service members including MilTax and Volunteer Income Tax Assistance options at military bases around the world.
+There are free tax preparation services for service members, including MilTax and Volunteer Income Tax Assistance options at military bases worldwide.

 VITA is typically offered at military bases, but it is not available at ALL installations.
 VITA provides a location lookup tool to help you find the nearest tax assistance under this program.
 VITA is typically an in-person operation, and the volunteer tax preparers are given tax prep training to address military-specific tax issues and more typical ones.